kenahoo/RHadoop-Wiki/rmr.md

 * R installed on each node of the cluster (developed and tested on 2.13.0)
 * Install the following dependent R packages on each node: rjson, itertools and digest

+rmr itself needs to be installed on each node.

 ###[[Philosophy]]
 ###[[Tutorial]]
 ###[[Writing composable mapreduce jobs]]